The Feast of Pentecost

 Each candidate is presented by name to Celebrant, who then pours water upon the candidate, and chrismate, saying

-Will, I baptize you in the Name of the Father, and of the Son, and of the Holy Spirit.
+Psalm, I baptize you in the Name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

-Will, You are sealed by the Holy Spirit in Baptism and marked as Christ's own for ever.
+Psalm, You are sealed by the Holy Spirit in Baptism and marked as Christ's own for ever.
 Amen.

 Let us pray.